 ECON101C01: INTRODUCTORY MICROECONOMICS Credit - 06 [Theory: 05; Tutorial: 01] Contact hours per week: 06

-This course is designed to expose the students to the basic principles of microeconomic theory, consumer and producer behaviours and issues related to a perfectly competitive market.
+This course is designed to expose the students to the basic principles of microeconomic theory, consumer and producer behaviours.
 The course will illustrate how microeconomic concepts can be applied to analyse real-life situations.